SmartForger/frontend-thangs/TESTING.md

 - Invalid inputs.

-## Geometrically Similar Models
+## Geometrically Related Models

 Primary path:

 1. Upload a model, expect to be redirected to profile page.
 2. Click on card for new model to visit details page.
-3. Under the "Geometrically Similar Models" heading, expect to see "Processing model" message.
+3. Under the "Geometrically Related Models" heading, expect to see "Processing model" message.
 4. Expect that after some time (< 15 minutes) this should update and now either display model cards for related results or empty text.

 Alternative paths: